marklogic-community/marklogic-healthcare-starter-kit/README.md

 1. For GUI access, use **MarkLogic Data Hub Central**.
 1. For command line access, use **gradle.**

 Both means can be used together as determined by your development requirements.
-However, see **Notes On Maintaining and Modifying the Healthcare Starter Kit, **below.
+However, see "Notes On Maintaining and Modifying the Healthcare Starter Kit" below.

 ### Using Data Hub Central